fabioz/Pydev/plugins/com.python.pydev.docs/homepage/vscode.rst

     See: <a href="license.html">license info</a> for details.<br/>
     <br/>

-    Licenses may be purchased using Paypal and will be delivered to e-mail specified during the checkout process.<br/>
+    Licenses may be purchased using Paypal and will be delivered to the e-mail specified during the checkout process.<br/>
     <br/>
     <br/>
-    Promotional launch licensing price is <strong>USD 10.00</strong>.<br/>
+    Promotional launch licensing price is <strong>USD 40.00</strong>.<br/>
     <br/>
     <br/>